Couples Therapy Can Help Mend a Marriage

 What if one partner won’t attend counseling?

-Couples therapy is most effective when both people in the relationship go to the sessions.
-If one partner won’t participate, it may still help for one person to learn better communication skills and puts them to use.
+both people in the relationship go to the sessions.
+If one partner won’t go, it may

 How do you choose a couples therapist?